 - The development or amendment of any policy or program of the Government of Canada

 - The awarding of any non-peer reviewed grant, contribution or other financial benefit by or on behalf of Her Majesty in right of Canada

-The Act creates a new class of public office holder known as Designated Public Office Holders (DPOH), and includes:
+The Lobbying Act creates a class of public office holder known as Designated Public Office Holders (DPOH) that includes:

 - A minister of the Crown or a minister of state and any person employed in his or her office

 - A member of the House of Commons or Senate